Governor’s Mandate – July 13th -24th

 Virtual Open House

-LIVE, scheduled event that is held via Zoom, Skype, GoToMeeting or some other similar service.
+A LIVE, scheduled event that is held via Zoom, Skype, GoToMeeting or some other similar service.

 *In MLS, you can add them Scheduled Marketing Activities section of the Change Listing Page.